It’s not as fun as the Oregon Trail, but you probably won’t contract dysentery either.

 The next series of pages shows individual units and the process I will eventually use to paint it.
 The process listed here is not set in stone and will change as we conduct samples.
 It gives the design team a clear understanding of the general direction we are headed.
 It is not the “be-all, end-all” of processes.

 Next to the description is the total square footage.
-This number is probably the most important number on the page, because without it, the remaining cells can’t populate.
+This number is probably the most important number on the page because, without it, the remaining cells can not populate.
 I usually add 5% to the total to account for edges, small reveals, and the angel’s share.

-Once I hit enter, the magic of ifs, ands, and ors spits out a number that is pretty darn accurate.
+Once I hit enter, the magic of formulas spit out a number that is pretty darn accurate.
 Or at least as accurate as what I have entered.

 The Last Page…